 For instance, you can state, “My style of working was not a good match for the business culture, and we chose it was ideal if I look for a job position that was a suitable fit.”

 Don’t Volunteer Details

-Try not to utilize the words “terminated” or “fired” in your job application.
-Regardless of whether you lost your position over a small issue or your boss was off base, those expressions could incite managers to abolish you from consideration.
+Avoid using “terminated” or “fired” in your job application.
+Whether you lost your position over a minor issue or your boss was off base, those expressions could incite managers to abolish you from consideration.

 Restrict the details you give on your job application and save the conversation for the meeting, where you can react to the manager’s interests and address the conditions encompassing your excusal.